HawkinsT/pathfinder.nvim/README.md

 		["'"] = "'",
 		["`"] = "`",
 	},
+	url_enclosure_pairs = nil, -- If set, this will supersede enclosure_pairs for URL picking
 	includeexpr = "", -- Helper function to set `includeexpr`
 	ft_overrides = {}, -- Filetype-specific settings